Full Day On-The-Stream Fly Fishing School

 We maintain a 5:1 Student to Instructor ratio.
 Cost of school is $196.00 per person

-Many factors are beyond our control such as heat, cold, rain, briars, tall grass, poison ivy, slippery rocks, ticks, mosquitoes, etc. These schools involve moving around in the water and along the stream.
+Many factors are beyond our control such as heat, cold, rain, briars, tall grass, poison ivy, slippery rocks, ticks, mosquitoes, bees, bugs, falling in, etc. These schools involve moving around in the water and along the stream.
 Please come prepared to spend the day outside.

 *We strongly encourage wearing hard sole fishing boots when wet wading.

-We do not recommend open toed sandals, flip flops, aqua socks or kayak style booties.
+We do not recommend open toe sandals, flip flops, aqua socks or kayak style booties.

-Long pants are recommended when wading wet since they will provide some protection from briars, grass and poison ivy, etc.
+Long pants are recommended when wading wet since they will provide some protection from briars, grass, poison ivy, etc.

 A wading staff is strongly recommended to anyone unfamiliar with wading the streams and rivers of the Shenandoah Valley.